TRIVlAL/gigno_engine/README.md

 ...
 ```
 Once you have done that, check the glfw files you have just downloaded.
-There should be inside a list of folders starting with ```lib-``` and comtaining dll files.
+There should be inside a list of folders starting with ```lib-``` and containing dll files.
 Each of them correspond to a specific compiler used.
 Copy the name of the folder which correspond to the compiler you are going to use and <b>paste it in where ```GLFW_LIBRARY_FOLDER``` is defined, at line 9</b>.
 ```cmake
 ...